carterleseman/casa-datapack/README.md

 - **Raidin' Master** — Discover every structure
 - **Cayaclyst** — Kill a Wither near a Sculk Catalyst
 - **Is It a Nightmare?** — Look at a Warden through a Spyglass
+- **You're Doing It Wrong** — Kill a mob with a Mace while levitating upwards
 - **Warden Extinction** — Kill a Warden in one hit
+    - **At the Rim of the Sky** — Slay the Ender Dragon in one hit using a Mace
 - **Explorer of Worlds** *(Hidden)* — Discover every biome in every dimension

 ## Husbandry